top of page

 The Hidden Deficit: Why Your Body Chooses to Hold On to Fat (And It’s Not About Willpower)

-Why Diets and Exercise Fail When the Skeleton Stops Carrying Itself When we discuss weight loss, public discourse-and often medical advice,fixates on a simplistic linear equation: Calories In minus Calories Out.
-While physically accurate according to the laws of thermodynamics, this approach often represents a colossal failure in the real world for millions of people.
-As a researcher of human movement who views the body not as a collection of separate parts but as an archite
+Why Diets and Exercise Fail When the Skeleton Stops Carrying Itself When we discuss weight loss, public discourse and often medical advice fixates on a simplistic linear equation: Calories In minus Calories Out.
+While this is physically accurate according to the laws of thermodynamics, it often represents a colossal failure in the real world for millions of people.
+As a researcher of human movement who views the body not as a collection of separate parts but as an architectu

 When Your Jaw Carries the Weight of the World: Why Local Treatment Fails, and How Your Whole Body Connects to Your Pain